Aliases for HYAL2 Gene

 GeneCards Summary for HYAL2 Gene

 HYAL2 (Hyaluronoglucosaminidase 2) is a Protein Coding gene.
-Among its related pathways are Disease and Metabolism.
-GO annotations related to this gene include enzyme binding and receptor tyrosine kinase binding.
-An important paralog of this gene is HYAL3.
+Diseases associated with HYAL2 include Cor Triatriatum Sinister and Cor Triatriatum.
+Among its related pathways are Glycosaminoglycan degradation and Metabolism.
+Gene Ontology (GO) annotations related to this gene include enzyme binding and virus receptor activity.
+An important paralog of this gene is HYAL4.